Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 He snorted.
 ‘I’d like to have my Firebolt back.’

 Katie laughed.
 ‘I’d rather you took the other option.
 That Firebolt’s fantastic.’

 ‘Well, in that case we might as well head back down.’
 He mussed her hair as she pushed herself to her feet.
 ‘Don’t look too dishevelled, Katie dearest, let’s not have another article written about us.’

 She straightened her robes and smoothed her hair; a little of the pink faded from her cheeks.
 ‘If anyone believes that your reputation is going to suffer.
 We’ve only been up here alone for about a minute or two.’

 ‘You never did tell me who you had in mind when you bought that very fetching underwear?’
 Harry asked.
 ‘Maybe you should be propositioning them instead of me?’

 ‘And I’m not going to tell you.’
 Katie stuck her tongue out.
 ‘So you can stop picturing me in them.’

 A brief flash of her passed through his mind.
-Snatches of Fleur’s nude body muddled with Katie’s darker hair and eyes and that little bundle of black lace slipping down past her knees.
+Snatches of Fleur’s nude body muddled with Katie’s darker hair and eyes, the little bundle of black lace slipping down past her knees.
 Fleur would look very nice in them.
-He swallowed down the little flare of desire.
+He swallowed down the little flare of desire before it curdled into frustration.
 It’s going to be a good summer.

 ‘Lost in thought, Harry?’
 Katie giggled.
 ‘Do I look good in them?’